ivaronin/ivaronin.github.io/_posts/2024-10-09-nfl_circadian_rhythm.md

 ```

 ### Set Team Time Zones
 To do our circadian rhythm analysis we need to assign each home team and visiting team a time zone.
-Our analysis will focus on teams with mismatched time zones and with kickoffs after 8pm ET (primetime/night games).
+Our analysis will focus on teams with mismatched time zones and with kickoffs after 8pm ET (prime time/night games).

 A couple of circumstances to keep in mind here:
 - Teams that moved to a new timezone during the analysis timeframe (since 1994, the first year of our analysis):